 B a n d o l

-wines.
-These pale golden wines represent only 5% of the regions output.
+the white wines.
+These pale golden wines represent only 5% of

 C ô t e s d e P r o v e n c e

-and moderate rainfall, but it is the little things that make the differance.
-The coastal
+and moderate rainfall, but it is the little things that make the

-tender when they come from the coast, sometimes more
+sometimes tender when they come from the coast, sometimes more

 Over 60% of the total output is of these rosé wines.

 The reds, little known or even unknown, often merit the